Anutka777/tribute-page-fcc/README.md

 * [x] I should see an `a` element with a corresponding `id="tribute-link"`, which links to an outside site that contains additional information about the subject of the tribute page.
 Link should open in new tab.

-* [x] The `img` element should responsively resize, relative to the with of its parent element, without exceeding the original size.
+* [x] The `img` element should responsively resize, relative to the width of its parent element, without exceeding the original size.

 * [x] The `img` element should be centered within its parent element.
 ___